Chronic lymphocytic leukemia (CLL) is the

 Feature | CLL | SLL |

-Where most cancer cells are found | Lymph nodes | |
+where most cancer cells are found | lymph nodes | |

-Monoclonal lymphocyte cell count in blood | More than | Less than 5,000/mm3 |
+monoclonal lymphocyte cell count in blood | minimally | less than 5,000/mm3 |

-SLL is classified as a type of
+SLL is classified as a type of non-Hodgkin’s lymphoma.
+Many doctors classify CLL as a type of non-Hodgkin’s lymphoma as well.

 CLL and SLL are slow-growing cancers that lead to the overproduction of abnormal B lymphocytes.
 The development of CLL and SLL are the same, and cancer cells are indistinguishable under a microscope.